airther/sirupsen.github.io/_posts/2013-09-08-letterpress.md

     group  2.140000   0.000000   2.140000 (  2.147578)

-About 0.1-0.2s in the worst case on actual Letterpress games is absolutely fine.
+About 0.1-0.2s in the worst case on actual Letterpress games is absolutely fine for use in a service.
 The second case, which takes the most time, is a stress test with every letter of the alphabet.
 It would never happen in Letterpress.